Message about use of cookies

 What is temporary accommodation and who we can find it for

-Who we find temporary accommodation for
+Who we can find temporary accommodation for

 We may be able to secure you temporary accommodation if: